-Deep development in the Pioneer mine has shown that biotization is important as a form of wallrock alteration in the greenstone section of this mine.
-The biotite is considered to be of hydro-thermal origin.
-It is reported to have also been present in the upper, now inaccessible levels, in the east or greenstone section of the Pioneer mine.
+Deep development in the Pioneer mine, particularly in recent years, has shown that biotization is important as a form of wallrock alteration in the greenstone section of this mine.
+The biotite is considered to be of hydrothermal origin.
+It is reported by James to have also been present in the upper, now inaccessible levels, in the east or greenstone section of the Pioneer mine.

 Wallrock alteration of carbonatization and biotization appears entirely post-quartz in age.
-Locally the hydro-thermal solutions causing the rock alteration followed fractures other than the quartz-filled structures, but in general these channels coincided.
+Locally the hydrothermal solutions causing the rock alteration followed fractures other than the quartz-filled structures, but in general these channels coincided.

-Ore Shoots - General.
+Ore Shoots-General.
 Ore shoots in the Cadwallader Gold Belt may individually exceed 1500 feet in length.
 Commonly the ore shoots are more persistent vertically than they are horizontally.
 They usually have a steep rake determined, in part at least, upon one or more of the structural controls described below.

 Ore shoots may contain their gold erratically distributed, a not uncommon habit in ore shoots near serpentine, or very uniformly distributed.
-In other instances the gold may be so distributed in an ore shoot as to increase gradually from all boundaries to form a "high-grade" nucleus.
+In other instances the gold may be so distributed in an ore shoot as to increase gradually from all boundaries to form

+5 Microscopic identification by J. S. Stevenson.
+6 Personal communication. a "high-grade" nucleus.
 Some of these nuclei are large and rich; one in the Pioneer Main vein being 245 feet in length, 3.5 feet in average width and averaging 5 ounces gold per ton.